Aug 19 Tentative Schedule

-- Competitors MUST arrive at 15:30 for load in.
+- 1:15 – Gates Open for Touge Competitors, Competitors MUST arrive before 2:00 for load in.

-*Schedule can and will change at the discretion of TougeBash.
+*Schedule can change at the discretion of TougeBash.

 TougeBash General Information